videlais/passage-shell/README.md

 The Express framework exposes the same routes across all loaders.
 However, not all functionality is available for all formats.

 All routes return JSON-encoded values.
-Return objects are based on their route names except in the case of "/click/X", which can also return an error object.
+Return objects are based on their route names except in the case of _/click/X_, which can also return an error object, and _/file_, which only returns the static file.

 * _/_: Information about the file
 * _/text_: The current text of the passage